susanBuck/notes/07_SysAdmin/999_Editing_text_files_in_CL.md

 For a quick reference of shortcuts available in nano check out this [cheat sheet](http://mintaka.sdsu.edu/reu/nano.html) and for a more thorough set of documentation check out the [nano editor homepage](http://www.nano-editor.org/).

-If you ever need to edit a file that requires adminstrator priveleges, you can prefix your `nano` command with [sudo](http://ss64.com/osx/sudo.html).
+If you ever need to edit a file that requires administrator privileges, you can prefix your `nano` command with [sudo](http://ss64.com/osx/sudo.html).
 Sudo lets you execute a command as the *superuser*.

 ### Hate nano?